StackVista/stackstate-docs/configure/telemetry/data-sources/cloudwatch.md

 ## Pull telemetry from AWS CloudWatch

 {% hint style="info" %}
-The preferred method to retrieve telemetry from AWS CloudWatch is to [install the AWS StackPack](/stackpacks/integrations/aws/aws.md)
+The preferred method to retrieve telemetry from AWS CloudWatch is to [install the AWS StackPack](/stackpacks/integrations/aws/aws.md).
+Manual configuration of a CloudWatch data source is only advised for advanced AWS users.
 {% endhint %}

 ### Prerequisites